Illustration BDes (Hons)

-You will also have opportunities to participate in a foreign study trip and gain exposure and experience in D&AD's 'New Blood', an international showcase of the best graduates in visual communication and advertising.
+You will get the chance to take part in a foreign study trip.
+Extra exposure comes in the form of D&AD's 'New Blood'.
+This is an international showcase of the best graduates in visual communication and advertising.

 Study illustration to: